acg-team/tral/easy_setup/README.md

 virtualenv -p python3 env_tral
 source env_tral/bin/activate
 ```
 To get started with TRAL, simply clone the github directory https://github.com/acg-team/tral.git or download the directory easy_setup and then execute the bash scripts as described below.
-For example, create a folder called tral_repository in \home\user:
+For example, create a folder called tral_repository in ``\home\user``:
 ```
 mkdir tral_repository
 cd tral_repository